naiveen/tori-decomposition/README.md

 This should find and build the dependencies and create a `example_bin` binary.

+On Windows,
+From Visual Studio, open tori.sln file in build/.
+Right click on Solution, change starting project to tori.

 ## Run

 From within the `build` directory just issue:

-    ./example
+    ./tori

-A glfw app should launch displaying a 3D cube.
+A glfw app should launch displaying fundamental cycles on fertitlity mesh.